BUZZARDGTA/Ninjamarks/README.md

 ## Project Status

-🚧 **This project is currently in heavy development and is not yet stable for production use.** 🚧
+🚧 **This project is currently in heavy development and is not yet ready for distribution.** 🚧

 ## Description